wp-plugins/catablog/readme.txt

 == Changelog ==

 = 0.8.1 =
-* Memory leak fix, the plugin is much efficient with system resources and memory.
+* Memory leak fix, the plugin is more efficient with system resources and memory.
-* Now the plugin automatically creates the wp-content/uploads directory on installation if it doesn't exist.
+* Now the plugin automatically creates the wp-content/uploads directory on installation if it doesn't already exist.

 = 0.8 =
 * Stable release candidate